 Unfortunately, one thing that can ruin your precious beach experience is the problem of sargassum seaweed, which washes up on the shores of Mexico’s coastline, spoiling its picture-perfect beauty and spreading a foul stench that makes swimming on the beaches unbearable.

-Isla Mujeres seaweed in 2022: Everything You Need to Know!
+Isla Mujeres Seaweed Problem in 2023: Everything You Need to Know!

 Table of Contents